 The highest point of Depot Boijmans Van Beuningen in Rotterdam has been reached.
 The reflective building, designed by MVRDV, now stands at 39.5 metres high.
-Depot Boijmans Van Beuningen, the world’s first publicly accessible art storage facility, will open in 2021.
+Depot Boijmans Van Beuningen, the world’s first publicly accessible art storage facility, will open in fall 2021.

 On 17 March 2017, the first pile of Depot Boijmans Van Beuningen was sunk by Rotterdam’s mayor, Ahmed Aboutaleb.
 In January 2018 the ground-floor formwork was completed when all 64 6-metre-high elements were installed to form a circle.
 In April of that year, the steel columns were cast in concrete, making them strong enough to support the heavy floors.
 With the removal of the formwork, the first external walls were visible on the inside.
 Scaffolding was erected for the construction of the floor of the first storey.
 The presentation of a life-sized model of the mirrored façade followed in June and the city council gave the building contractor, BAM Construction & Technology, approval to begin production of the cladding panels.
 In July 2018 the floor of the first storey was cast and the construction of the other floors began.
 In August, MVRDV, BAM and Rotterdam City Council inspected the quality of the cladding panels in China.
 The process of mounting the cladding panels began in April 2019, and at the end of the month the first 18-metre-long visitors’ staircase was installed in the atrium, followed by the other staircases.
 The last prefabricated ring element was installed on the fifth storey of the Depot in mid-June: the circle was complete.
 Since the sinking of the first pile, the construction has taken 562 working days.
 The highest point of 39.5 metres was reached on Tuesday 3 September 2019.